 However, you may also then find yourself disappointed with the initial credit limit that you have been given.
 You may have received a £4000 credit card limit, but want to make a £5000 balance transfer, for example.

-In these circumstances, we have heard of people who have been given a credit limit, that is lower than the amount that they wish to transfer, so have immediately cancelled the new credit card and proceeded to look for different balance transfer credit cards.
+In these circumstances, we have heard of people who have immediately cancelled their new credit card.
+They then proceed to look for different balance transfer credit cards.

-In the current climate, credit limits are quite often, not as generous as in the days of easy credit before the credit crunch.
-Offering lower credit limits are often now the default credit card company behaviour, even for customers with very good credit histories.
+However, in the current climate, credit limits are quite often, not as generous as they once were.
+Offering lower credit limits are often now the default credit card company behaviour.
+This can apply even for customers with very good credit histories.